d-dorazio/rust101/README.md

 <!-- .slide: data-background="./assets/lebron.jpg" -->

-Note: just with references rust could have the exact same problems that C has that is use after free, dangling points, etc...
+Note: just with references Rust could have the exact same problems that C has that is use after free, dangling points, etc...

 ---